minprog/project/flask/books/books.md

 There is a lot to do, and you can work through it in a different order, but here's our advice:

+#### Step 1: import.py

-1. Start with setting up the database by implementing `import.py` (and `models.py` and `create.py`).
+Start with setting up the database by implementing `import.py` (and `models.py` and `create.py`).
 Ultimately `import.py` should fill the database with book data from `books.csv`.
 To do this, recall the flights example from lecture that posed a similar challenge albeit on a different topic.

 1. First, Brian introduced `create.py` to create the database based on models from `models.py`.
 We suggest you start by copying these files from lecture.
 2. Then change `models.py` to no longer have a `Flight` and `Passenger` model, but a `Book` model instead.
 No need to worry about users and reviews just yet.
 Take a closer look at `books.csv` to figure out what a `Book` should consist of.
 3. Go ahead and run `create.py`.
 If all goes well, run `psql books` and then `\dt` to see the newly created table.
 4. For `import.py` copy and rename `import1.py` from lecture.
 5. Then modify `import.py` to read in `books.csv` instead of `flights.csv`, and write all books data to the database.

+#### Step 2: books page

+With the books in the database, start by implementing a simple version of the **books page**.
+In the final version this page will render reviews and cover images, but for now let us focus on displaying just what is in our database.

+1. Head on over to `app.py` and add the following route:

+        @app.route("/book/<isbn>", methods=["GET"])
+        def book(isbn):
+            # TODO

+    Notice how this is a parameterized route.
+The `<isbn>` part in the route signals to flask that a user should navigate to `/book/` followed by something else (presumably an isbn).
+Whatever follows `/book/` is then passed as an argument to the `book` function, conveniently named `isbn` also.
+The idea of this route being that navigating to say `/book/1632168146` gives you the page on the book with `1632168146` as its isbn.
+2. Create a `templates` directory and add a template for the books page.
+Then have the `/books/<isbn>` render it.
+Don't invest too much effort into styling and layout just yet.
+You can test this route by running your app with `python3 -m flask run --debug` and then navigate to `127.0.0.1:5000/book/1632168146` in your browser.
+3. Now add the necessary logic to the `/books/<isbn>` route to get the book with the right isbn from the database.
+Then pass on that book to the template and have the template render the title, isbn, etc. Take another look at the flights example from the lecture for this part.
+4. Finally, handle the "wrong path".
+What do you do if the book with that specific `isbn` is not in your database?

+#### Step 3: users

+Next up is registering and login for users.
+For this it is best to look back at the Finance assignment.
+You will find that most code of that assignment concerning users and login is reusable for this assignment, with a few caveats.

+1. In contrast to Finance, we are now working with an ORM.
+So the first task is to set up a `User` model in `models.py`.
+Then once you have done so, don't forget to rerun `create.py` to create the database table for users.
+2. Next, copy over the code for the `/login` and `/register` routes to `app.py`.
+Odds are you will want to reuse the `@login_required` decorater as well.
+To do this, copy `helpers.py` from Finance as well and import `login_required` in `app.py`.
+3. Copy over or create templates for the login and register page.
+Again, don't worry about aesthetics too much just yet.
+4. The `/login` and `/register` routes from Finance work with raw SQL queries.
+It is up to you to transform these to work with the ORM instead.
+Tackle one route at a time, and remember to test your work by navigating to the routes yourself and by inspecting the database.
+For instance, you might want to run `psql users` and `SELECT * FROM users`.
+That is, assuming you have called your table `users`.

+> Do not store passwords in plaintext!
+Instead, like in Finance, use `check_password_hash` and `generate_password_hash` from werkzeug.security.
+You can import these functions like so: `from werkzeug.security import check_password_hash, generate_password_hash`.

 ## Hints